avdluduvice/LuduviceTruss-Williams_UI/README.md

 ## Recommended Citation

 Luduvice, André Victor D., and Anaya Truss-Williams.
 2024.
 "How Insured Are Workers Against Unemployment?
 Unemployment Insurance and the Distribution of Liquid Wealth."
-Economic Commentary, no. 2024-XX (September). https://doi.org/10.26509/frbc-ec-2024XX.
+Economic Commentary, no. 2024-16 (October). https://doi.org/10.26509/frbc-ec-202416.

 ## Contents